 31 Weeks Pregnant

 31 weeks pregnant continues you on your personal march toward your baby’s birth.
-Given that 80% of all pregnant women give birth 2 weeks either side of their due date, this means you could be closer to your birth than you think.
+Given that 80% of all pregnant women give birth two weeks either side of their due date, this means you could be closer to your birth than you think.

-At this point your belly is much bigger to the point that you’re beginning to feel like a washing machine off balance and not yet a beached whale.
+At this point, your belly is much bigger to the point that you’re beginning to feel like a washing machine off balance and not yet a beached whale.
 The posts for 31 weeks pregnant in Baby Center and What To Expect explain all the issues you may be facing as well as your baby’s development.
-However, neither of these websites continually explain what skills you should be developing week after week of these last weeks.
+However, neither of these websites continually explain what skills you should be developing week-after-week of these last weeks.

 Birthing Better families want to add at 31 weeks pregnant:

 This is why Birthing Better families stand out along with all the Birthing Better online courses.
 We give you a skills-based plan from 24 weeks pregnant all the way through to your baby’s birth.
 Little- by-little you and your partner gain confidence, feel more competent, become more focused on the task of giving birth as well as growing the intimacy of your teamwork.
 This is so powerful.